 - Know how their personality can work positively with other types

-- Leading with Awareness Workshop, on September 19, 2018 for 75 P2 students.
-Below the learning objectives:
+- Leading with Awareness Workshop and below the learning objectives:

 - Know how to increase my influence in every situation (Self- Awareness)